Why do business in the UAE?23 Oct 2018

 Open for business

 With reputable regulation, an ultra-low tax environment and a government hungry for foreign investment, the UAE has sculpted itself into both a convenient and economically efficient business habitat.
-As oil prices firm, investments increase ahead of Dubai’s hosting of the World Expo in 2020 and as African markets continue to show promise, the UAE provides an established platform for businesses and investors with global ambition.
+As investments increase ahead of Dubai’s hosting of the World Expo in 2020, real estate prices become more affordable and as African markets continue to show promise, the UAE provides an established platform for businesses and investors with global ambition.

 Ocorian Dubai offers services ranging from corporate structuring advice to company formation and secretarial services.
 We also have a number of Private Client offerings that include Family Offices and UAE Foundations.
 Our specialist expertise also encompasses support services including, accounting, visa and administration services in connection with running a UAE-based business in the various free-zones.
 Learn more about our UAE offering and our key contacts here.